soheil-js/JetNet/README.md

 ## 🌍 Why JET?

-JWT is widely adopted, but it has several limitations and pitfalls when it comes to real-world security:
+JWT is widely adopted, but it has several real-world security pitfalls:

-- ❌ **Claims are not encrypted by default** — sensitive information is only Base64-encoded, making it trivially readable.
+- ❌ **Claims not encrypted** — the JWT payload is only Base64URL-encoded, so anyone can read sensitive information.
-- ❌ **Vulnerable to algorithm attacks** — JWT security heavily depends on choosing the right algorithm and not misconfiguring it (e.g., `none` or weak HMAC).
+- ❌ **Algorithm confusion risks** — security depends on strict algorithm choices; misconfigurations (e.g., `none`, weak HMAC) break guarantees.
-- ❌ **Complexity with JWE/JWS** — combining JWT with JWE/JWS to add encryption and signature increases implementation complexity, and even small mistakes can break security.
+- ❌ **Extra complexity for encryption** — adding JWE/JWS layers to gain confidentiality increases code and the chance of mistakes.
-- ❌ **Replay and tampering issues** — JWT does not enforce replay protection; additional infrastructure is needed to track token usage.
+- ❌ **No built-in replay defense** — preventing token reuse requires extra server-side tracking.
-- ❌ **Key management is tricky** — rotating keys and securely sharing symmetric secrets is error-prone.
+- ❌ **Key-management burden** — rotating keys and sharing symmetric secrets safely is error-prone.

-**JET solves these problems with a modern, secure design:**
+**JET addresses these problems with a modern, secure design:**

-- ✅ **Payload encryption by default** — all sensitive data is encrypted with strong AEAD ciphers (AES-256-GCM, ChaCha20-Poly1305, XChaCha20-Poly1305).
+- ✅ **Encrypted payload by default** — all confidential data is protected with strong AEAD ciphers
+  *(AES-256-GCM, ChaCha20-Poly1305, XChaCha20-Poly1305)*.
-- ✅ **Header integrity and tamper protection** — the header is included as authenticated additional data (AAD), so any modification breaks decryption.
+- ✅ **Header integrity with explicit visibility notice** — the header is **authenticated but not encrypted**.
+  Fields like `alg`, `typ`, and optional public `clm` claims remain visible and **must never contain secrets**.
-- ✅ **Memory-hard, per-token KDF** — Argon2id (or scrypt) derives a unique key for each token with a random salt, mitigating brute-force attacks on passwords.
+- ✅ **Per-token, memory-hard key derivation** — Argon2id (or scrypt) derives a unique key with a random salt
+  for every token, slowing brute-force attacks.
-- ✅ **Built-in timing and replay protection** — `issuedAt`, `notBefore`, `expiration` and optional `id` validation prevent token reuse and enforce strict token lifetimes.
+- ✅ **Built-in lifetime & replay protection** — `issuedAt`, `notBefore`, `expiration`, and optional `id` checks
+  prevent reuse and enforce strict validity windows.
-- ✅ **Flexible validation hooks** — easy delegates allow claims validation and server-side token-ID revocation.
+- ✅ **Flexible validation hooks** — easy delegates for custom claim checks and server-side revocation of token IDs.
-- ✅ **Simple, extensible format** — two-part structure (`header:payload`) is easy to parse, inspect, and extend with custom fields.
+- ✅ **Simple, extensible format** — a concise two-part structure (`header:payload`) is easy to parse and extend
+  with custom fields.
-- ✅ **Resistant to common JWT attacks** — such as none-algorithm abuse, key confusion, and misconfigured signatures.
+- ✅ **Resistant to classic JWT flaws** — avoids “none” algorithm abuse, key-confusion, and signature-misuse issues.
-- ✅ **No dependency on external JWE/JWS libraries** — reduces complexity, surface area for bugs, and attack vectors.
-- ✅ **Random nonces per token** — ensures AEAD uniqueness and semantic security even for identical payloads.
+- ✅ **Random nonces per token** — guarantees AEAD uniqueness and semantic security even for identical payloads.
+- ✅ **No external JWE/JWS dependency** — reducing complexity and attack surface.

+**In short:**
-**In short:** JET is designed to be secure by default, minimizes developer mistakes, and provides a clear, modern approach to token encryption and validation that addresses real-world risks where JWT and JWE can fall short.
+JET is **secure by default**, minimizes developer mistakes, and provides clear guidance:
+> *Confidential data goes only in the encrypted payload; headers stay public but tamper-proof.*